Did you know that it takes up to 7 impressions for people to start recalling and remembering a brand?

 Brand Identity Design Basics

-As you can tell, you make up your brand identity of how you design all the elements to create an overall look and feel.
+As you can tell, you make up your brand identity by how you design all the elements to create an overall look and feel.

 So what goes into creating and designing the ultimate brand identity?
 1. Clearly Defined Purpose and Positioning